 Motion was made and seconded.
 Motion carried.

-Professional Standards—Nancy Diehl, Chairperson
+Professional Standards—Nancy Diehl, Chair

 Ms. Diehl provided an update on the District I vacancy, noting that because there was no March board meeting and with the closeness of the election, the Executive Committee had voted to allow the election process to determine who would fill the seat.
 Applicants were notified and encouraged to submit an election petition.

-Nominating Committee—Charles Toy, Chairperson
+Nominating Committee—Charles Toy, Chair